This drug has long been used as a hepatoprotective remedy.

 - Inhibition of the transformation of quiescent liver stellate cells into activated myofibroblasts that are responsible for the deposition of collagen fibers leading to cirrhosis.

-- Anti-inflammatory effect resulting in a decrease in liver inflammation and inflammatory cytokines, possibly as a result of a reduction in tissue damage.
+- The anti-inflammatory effect decreases liver inflammation and inflammatory cytokines, possibly due to a reduction in tissue damage.

-It is well known that low levels of reactive oxygen species (ROS) are actively involved in the regulation of signal transduction pathways as an essential intracellular second messenger for certain cytokines and growth factor receptors, as well as for insulin signal transduction.
+It is well known that low levels of reactive oxygen species (ROS) are actively involved in regulating signal transduction pathways as an essential intracellular second messenger for specific cytokines and growth factor receptors, as well as for insulin signal transduction.

-Furthermore, under pathological conditions, an excess of reactive oxygen species induces apoptosis or necrosis through the activation of mitogen-activated protein kinases (MAPKs) and caspase cascades.
+Furthermore, under pathological conditions, an excess of reactive oxygen species induces apoptosis or necrosis through mitogen-activated protein kinases (MAPKs) and caspase cascades.

-Of the multitude of pharmacological effects attributed to Legalon in recent years, most can be explained as downstream or upstream effects of these five properties, particularly antioxidant effects.
+Of the pharmacological effects attributed to Legalon in recent years, most can be explained as downstream or upstream effects of these five properties, mainly antioxidant effects.

 Some of these numerous effects are represented by effective doses or concentrations, an approach already proposed by other authors.